Tw1sm/tw1sm.github.io/_posts/2021-09-13-liquidsnake.md

 Make sure the project architecture is set to `x64` and compile.
 To work the edit into LiquidSnake, [GadgetToJScript](https://github.com/med0x2e/GadgetToJScript) is used:
 ![GadgetToJScript](/assets/posts/liquidsnake/gadgettojscript.png){: .mx-auto.d-block :}

-Base64 up the resulting `.vbs` file:
+Base64 up the resulting `test.vbs` file:
 ![Base64 VBS](/assets/posts/liquidsnake/b64_gadget.png){: .mx-auto.d-block :}

 Paste that string into the LiquidSnake solution in `Program.cs` on line `29`: